MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 *New User Attributes*

-FeatureTypes – Array of unique strings specifying what features are enabled for a user (plan not displayed)
+FeatureTypes – Array of unique strings specifying what features are enabled for a user (plan not displayed).

 *Deprecated parameters*